outlandnish/fw-ghost-drive/Readme.md

-# Macchina M2 HID Emulator for Xbox Adaptive Controller
+# M2 HID / Xbox Controller

-Wow that's a mouthful of a name!

 This firmware lets the Macchina M2 act as an HID Joystick using data from a car's CAN bus.
 When paired with an Xbox Adaptive Controller, it let's you play Xbox or PC games using your 🚗